^

 Treatment of acute cholecystitis

-Treatment includes hospitalization, intravenous fluid transfusion and opiates.
-Food intake is excluded, nasogastric probing and aspiration are indicated in case of vomiting.
-Parenterally, antibiotics are prescribed for the prevention of a possible infection, but there is no conclusive evidence of the effectiveness of antibiotic therapy.
-Empirical treatment is directed to Gram-negative intestinal microorganisms such as Escherichia coli Enterococcus Klebsiella and Enterobacter, this can be achieved by a different combination of drugs, for example piperacillin / tazobactam 4 g intravenously every 6 hours, ampicillin / sulbactam 3 g intravenously every 6 hours or ticarcillin / clavulanate 4 g intravenously every 6 hours.
+Treatment includes hospitalization, intravenous fluids, and opioids.
+Fasting is avoided, nasogastric intubation is indicated, and aspiration is done in case of vomiting.
+Parenteral antibiotics are usually given to prevent possible infection, but there is no convincing evidence of the effectiveness of antibiotic therapy.
+Empirical treatment is directed at gram-negative enteric organisms such as Escherichia coli, Enterococcus Klebsiella, and Enterobacter, this can be achieved with various combinations of drugs, such as piperacillin/tazobactam 4 g intravenously every 6 hours, ampicillin/sulbactam 3 g intravenously every 6 hours, or ticarcillin/clavulanate 4 g intravenously every 6 hours.

-Cholecystectomy is a method of treatment of acute cholecystitis and eliminates biliary pain.
-If the diagnosis is established and the surgical risk for the patient is small, a cholecystectomy is best performed within the first 24-48 hours.
-In patients with high risk and severe chronic pathology (eg, cardiopulmonary), cholecystectomy should be delayed, drug therapy administered until the patient's condition is stabilized or cholecystitis manifestations regress.
+Cholecystectomy is the treatment of acute cholecystitis and relieves biliary pain.
+If the diagnosis is established and the surgical risk to the patient is low, cholecystectomy is best performed within the first 24 to 48 hours.
+In high-risk patients with severe chronic pathology (eg, cardiopulmonary), cholecystectomy should be delayed and medical therapy administered until the patient's condition is stabilized or the manifestations of cholecystitis regress.
 If cholecystitis regresses, cholecystectomy can be performed after more than 6 weeks.
-Empyema, gangrene, perforation and acuminate cholecystitis require urgent surgical treatment.
-In patients with very high surgical risk, percutaneous cholecystostomy can be performed as an alternative to cholecystectomy.
+Empyema, gangrene, perforation, and acalculous cholecystitis require urgent surgical treatment.
+In patients with very high surgical risk, percutaneous cholecystostomy may be performed as an alternative to cholecystectomy.

 More information of the treatment